 How to be a good mentor?
 It’s a common question, and you’ll get different answers everywhere.
 Being asked to be a mentor is a highly rewarding privilege.
-It means somebody has identified you as an intelligent and inspirational figure who could benefit others with their guidance (good work).
+It means somebody has identified you as an intelligent and inspirational figure who could benefit others with their guidance.

 But the difference between a good and a bad mentor can be life-changing, so we’re sure you want to get it right.

 Working with thousands of mentors at Guider, we know a thing or two about what makes a good mentor.
-So below are our Top 5 Tips on How To Be A Good Mentor…
+Explore our tips for becoming a good mentor below:

 This is highly important to establish early on in your mentoring relationship.
 To avoid any miscommunication and disappointment, outline together: